Henny2/portfolio/index.md

 7/05/2020:
   </div>
  <div style="margin-left:1em">
  This week it was time for another #viz5, investigating women equality in business.
-I focused on women in entrepreneuship and created a long viz.
+I focused on women in entrepreneuship and created a long form viz.
 Check it out<a href="https://henny2.github.io/portfolio/makeovermonday"> here</a>.
 </div>
 </div>
 <br>